** REVISED – 28th May 2021 with information on the Association for Coaching **

 The focus of the article is primarily on the first category and I will only briefly address the second category from a UK angle.
 This is simply because every country will have its own formal educational structures whereas the professional bodies are international in scope.

-So let’s now look at which bodies offer what, and which are most influential and credible within the field of coaching supervision.
+So let’s now look at which bodies offer what, and which are most influential and credible in terms of the accreditation of coaching supervision.

 Professional Coaching Bodies and the Accreditation of Coaching Supervision